eastoncaleb/shipping-products-frontend/README.md

 ## Using the Calculator

 - On the main page, click the "Launch Calculator" button to open the calculator modal.
-- Enter the dimensions and weight of the item you wish to ship.
+- In the modal, enter the dimensions and weight of the item you wish to ship.
-- Click the "Calculate" button to retrieve the recommended shipping product.
+- Click the "Find Product" button to retrieve the recommended shipping product.
 - The recommended product name will be displayed in the modal, the modal will dismiss itself after 5 seconds, and then the recommended product will appear on the main page.

 ## Notes